University of Wisconsin–Madison

 • If you stop attending classes or do not take final exams, and have not withdrawn from the university, you may have grades of F recorded.
 Your enrolled classes and grades for that term will remain on your transcript.

-In this example, the student dropped a course on 01/30/2019 and then on 03/27/2019 withdrew completely, at which point the final course was dropped via the withdrawal process.
+In this example of how a withdrawal appears on a student’s transcript, the student dropped a course on 01/30/2019 and then on 03/27/2019 withdrew completely, at which point the final course was dropped via the withdrawal process.

 Transcript with withdrawal and drop